 Our strategy is to use the Palisades sill mineralogy as our “volcanic rock fragment” composition, and then to use natural sandstone samples that contain mafic volcanic rock fragments to evaluate the relationships between VRF content and hydrological parameters.
-Sandstone samples from the Tangbe formation of north central Nepal (Durr and Gibling, 1994) are used as models for sandstone mineralogy (Table).
+Sandstone samples from the Tangbe formation of north central Nepal (Durr and Gibling, 1994) are used as models for sandstone mineralogy (Table 3).
 Volcaniclastic grains are characteristic of Tangbe sandstones, which classify as lithic arenites.
 The lithic volcaniclastic grains (Lv) are separated into two major groups on the basis of their mineral composition and texture.
 Mafic grains Lv(M) represent basaltic fragments according to their chemistry.
 Felsic grains Lv(F), on the other hand, are mainly composed of quartz, plagioclase and K-feldspar (with the ratio of 0.52:0.35:0.13).
-From their modal composition, felsic grains represent rhyolites/dacites.
+From their modal composition, felsic grains represent rhyolite and dacite.
 A small number of volcanic grains Lv(Ch) fits neither group.
 These grains are made up of material with a chert-like appearance but a characteristic dark brown stain.
 Feldspar laths in these lithic grains enable classification as volcanogenic grains.
-For the purposes of calculation of silicate dissolution rates, the Lv(M) component of the sandstones is assumed to have the mineralogy of the Palisades Sill.
+For the purposes of calculation of silicate dissolution rates, the Lv(M) component of the sandstones is assumed to have a modal mineralogy the same as the normative mineralogy of the Palisades Sill basalt.

 Relationships between volcanic rock fragment percent, porosity and permeability

 Several processes can affect porosity during diagenesis of volcanogenic sandstones, including early diagenesis (early leaching by fresh meteoric water, compaction, authigenic mineral precipitation, cementation of first-generation clays and burial dissolution) and late diagenesis (late-stage cements, dissolution of framework grains or cement during structural deformation).
 The diagenetic processes are controlled by a number of factors, such as depositional environment, detrital mineralogy, grain size, pore-water chemistry, temperature, pressure, and burial history (Remy, 1994).
 Porosity is strongly influenced by detrital mineralogy.
-Remy (1994) showed that rocks with abundant VRF experienced the most compaction, hence had decreased minus cement porosity (which equals macroporosity plus cement and can be considered as the remaining porosity after early compaction but before cementation).
+Remy (1994) showed that rocks with abundant VRF experienced the most compaction, hence had decreased post-compaction porosity (which equals current macroporosity plus cement and can be considered as the remaining porosity after early compaction but before cementation).
 Cements vary in mineralogy.
 First-generation chloritic mixed-layer clays are most abundant in volcaniclastic petrofacies, whereas first-generation illite-smectite and calcite are most abundant in nonvolcaniclastic petrofacies, so the relationship between the extent of cementation and VRF is not easy to generalize.
 Also uncertain is the production of secondary porosity due to dissolution as a function of VRF.
 In rocks rich in VRF and with very low initial porosities, pore-water circulation is severely restricted, thereby preventing significant dissolution of framework grains.
 In rocks rich in VRF and with relatively high porosity, the presence of chemically-unstable lithic fragments promotes the formation of secondary porosity.
 The complexities of diagenesis make it difficult to predict permeability based on original sandstone mineralogy or any other single compositional or textural parameter.
+Ultimately, because it is impossible to specify permeability accurately even if porosity is known, we vary permeability over a small range to evaluate its importance in determining the outcome of the simulations.

 As one approach to representing the effect of VRF abundance on rock porosity, we used the empirical relationships Eq.
 1 and Eq.
-2 from Bloch (1991) to assign porosity and permeability from mineralogy.
+2 from Bloch (1991) to calculate porosity and permeability from mineralogy.

 Porosity = -6.1+9.8(1/sorting) +0.17rigid grain content (1)